Last Updated: October 18, 2021

 This section assumes that you’re not using the option “Customizing Your Origin” rules presented in Tasha’s Cauldron of Everything.
 If you are using those rules, scroll up to the previous section.

-Proficiency in Intimidation/Persuasion is nice, but it's really not enough.
+Proficiency in Intimidation or Persuasion is nice, but it’s really not enough.
 You could try a Valor Bard, but in medium armor a Strength-based build is very MAD because you need 14 in Dexterity and good scores in Strength, Constitution, and Charisma which is very hard to accomplish.
+You may be able to take Expertise in Athletics and combine that with Hammering Horns to make it work while ignoring Strength, but that’s a lot of investment for something you can solve by taking the Disengage action.

-No Wisdom increase, and the Minotaur's traits which use Bonus Actions make it hard to split your focus between swinging a weapon and casting spells with your Bonus Action.
+No Wisdom increase, and the Minotaur’s traits which use Bonus Actions make it hard to split your focus between swinging a weapon and casting or activating spells with your Bonus Action (Healing Word, Spiritual Weapon).

-No Wisdom increase, and none of the Minotaur's important traits function while in Wild Shape.
+No Wisdom increase, and none of the Minotaur’s exciting traits function while in Wild Shape.

 Goring Rush and Hammering Horns are absolutely spectacular for the Fighter.
 Goring Rush gets you into melee quickly, and Hammering Horns allows you to tactically reposition foes without cutting into your attacks.
-Be sure to avoid builds which rely heavily on your Bonus Action like two-weapon fighting so that you can capitalize on your racial traits.
+Be sure to avoid builds which rely heavily on your Bonus Action like two-weapon fighting so that you can capitalize on your racial traits, and whenever possible be sure to follow the target of your Hammering Horns so that they don’t run past you to attack your frail allies.

 Strength-based builds are difficult, but possible.
-Goring Rush and Hammering Horns could be useful for the Ranger, but it's still a difficult build.
+Goring Rush and Hammering Horns could be useful for the Ranger, but it’s still a difficult build due to the MAD issues that Strength-based rangers face.

 The minotaur has nothing to offer the Rogue except a skill proficiency.